FenderStrat85/CRUK-react-exercise/README.md

 An error message below the field should read “Please enter keywords to search.” if the user does not fill in the field.

 An error message below the field should read “Keywords must be between 2 and 50 characters.” if the field value is less than 2 or more than 50 characters long.

+### Media type field
+Required
+Default: none
+Type: Select
+Label: Media type
+Name: mediaType
+Values: [“audio”, “video”, “image”]

+An error message below the field should read “Please select a media type.” if the user does not select an option.

 ### Year start field
 Optional